 Much of the aforementioned music has gone out-of-print and is preserved only by outdated media (LP, 45 and 78 records and audio tapes) and the related memorabilia (photos, posters, sheet music, etc.) is mostly on paper.

 The first goal of the Archive is to continue adding content to the website making all of this material available to the general public for research and enjoyment.

-The second goal is to digitize and catalogue in a database the available materials beginning with collections of the current volunteers and, in the future, expanding that collection with already-committed materials from other sources and sources yet to be discovered.
+The second goal is to digitize and catalogue in a database the available materials beginning with collections of the current volunteers and, in the future, expanding that collection with already-committed materials from other sources and sources yet to be discovered or acquired.
 This will allow for permanent digital storage of our musical legacy for future generations to study and enjoy.

 Official Graphic Designer, Rhode Island Music Hall of Fame Museum

 Graphic designer, musician.
 Jack has designed all of the Museum exhibits (as well as the entrance and foyer) and supervised their installation.

 After training at Normandy Sound Recording Studios in Warren, Rhode Island and the Recording Workshop in Chillicothe, Ohio, Chris was employed for 21 years at Rhode Island’s Celebration Sound working in all aspects of audio production including recording, mixing, editing, mastering and sound reinforcement for live performances.
 She has extensive experience transferring outdated, analog media (vinyl records and magnetic tape) to digital formats for preservation purposes.

 Rick originally took up photography as a hobby to compliment his deep interest in music.
 In 2007, he turned professional forming Mojo Photography.
 He quickly became known as one of the finest concert photographers in New England and Mojo has since has documented hundreds of musical events in all musical genres.
 In 2014, he served as official event photographer for the Rhode Island Music Hall of Fame induction ceremonies and concerts.